 This is only required if you need to widen or deepen the window frame.
 You need a light weight router and we found the Ryobi to be the best.
 It costs around $100.
 You will also need a wider router bit, costing $20.

 This is the best material to use for beading to hold the window in place.
 It covers the edge nicely and is easy to cut and nail or screw into place.
 It is best to paint it before installing and then touch up afterwards.

 Where the window extends beyond the frame (normally only for wind out windows) the 30 mm wide, 6 mm thick round edged capping is most suitable.
 It is best to use Tasmanian oak rather than pine.
 It is best to paint it before installing and then touch it up afterwards.

 The most commonly required seal is a 9mm wide, 1 mm thick rubber seal.
 This has adhesive on one side.
 Sometimes the 2 mm thick tape is better if the frames are not well shaped.
-This tape is not available in normal hardware stores, so we provide it free to those who buy our glass or $25 for a 60 metre roll for others.
+This tape is not available in normal hardware stores.

 These go under the glass unit to keep it clear of the wood and avoid it sitting in water.
-These are not available in normal hardware stores, so we provide them free to those who buy our glass or $25 per hundred for others.
+These are not available in normal hardware stores.

 Methylated spirits and paper towel is the best way to clean silicon off windows.
 Make sure you do it within 5 hours of installing the windows.
 It will also remove excess black sealant from the glass.